colebolebole/OpenSpeedWeb/README.md

 # OpenSpeedWeb
-A Nginx server packaged with an OpenSpeedTest program built in!
+A Nginx server packaged with the OpenSpeedTest program built in!

 all credits: https://openspeedtest.com | https://github.com/openspeedtest
 -